jhvst/vertigo/README.md

 - Password protected user page with CRUD options for each post
 - Basic homepage which lists all posts from all users
 - JSON API
-- Produce HTML5 compliant code with text editor
+- Produce HTML5 compliant code with text editor (divitism, but I've decided to not battle against contenteditable)
 - Auto-saving of posts to LocalStorage
 - Search
+- RSS and Atom feeds

 ##License